 If you’ve been following us on social media for the past few days, you know we’ve been celebrating ’80s week along with a few friends!
-As part of our art & design day, we revisited the classic ’80s design style of Memphis-Milano (one of my favorites!).
+As part of our art & design day, we revisited the classic ’80s design style of Memphis-Milano (one of my favorites!) to inspire a variety of throwback art projects.

 The most wonderful thing about this project is that they can create almost anything they can imagine out of it!
 Flowers, trees, houses, animals – these shapes can be combined, embellished, drawn on, or imagined into whatever they want them to be!

-- A few sheets of colored card stock (something heavier than regular copy paper works better for this!) in 2-4 different colors.
+- A few sheets of colored cardstock (something heavier than regular copy paper or construction paper works better for this!) in 2-4 different colors.

 - A few sheets of white cardstock to print our patterns on to – unless you want to make your own with a marker or brush!